pianoroll/SUPRA/stats/index.md

 Here is a list of the composers sorted by number of rolls their compositions were performed on.
-Click on the name of the composer to see the list of their recordings (not working for names with accented characters yet).
+Click on the name of the composer to see the list of their recordings.
+Roll duplications are excluded from the counts.
+(Not working for names with accented characters yet.)

 <div id="composers"></div>
 </article>